amyasnikov/validity/docs/features/webhooks.md

 # Webhooks

-NetBox has a built-in feature called [Webhooks](https://docs.netbox.dev/en/stable/integrations/webhooks/).
+NetBox has a built-in feature called [Event Rules](https://netboxlabs.com/docs/netbox/en/stable/models/extras/eventrule/) and [Webhooks](https://netboxlabs.com/docs/netbox/en/stable/models/extras/webhook/).
 This feature allows a user to provision a webhook to a custom endpoint when some NetBox model is created/updated/deleted.

 The webhook may be provisioned to capture Compliance Report creation.
 Using this approach you can notify some third party system (OSS/BSS/Monitoring/etc.) about the overall compliance state of your network.

-Let's create a webhook using [pynetbox](https://github.com/netbox-community/pynetbox) library.
+Let's create a webhook and an event rule using [pynetbox](https://github.com/netbox-community/pynetbox) library.

 You may do the same thing using web GUI (`Other > Webhooks` menu)